abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

 ## Set Up the Basic Infrastructure
 1. **Create an AWS Account** (if you don't already have one).
+2. **Create Amazon S3 Bucket**:
+   - Set up an Amazon S3 bucket for storing attachments and documents related to tasks.
+3. **Create a DynamoDB Table**:
+   - Set up a DynamoDB table for storing tasks and projects.
-2. **Set Up IAM Roles and Policies**:
+4. **Set Up IAM Roles and Policies**:
    - Create IAM users with necessary permissions for accessing AWS services.
    - Create IAM roles for Lambda functions with permissions to access DynamoDB, S3, and other required services.
-3. **Create a DynamoDB Table**:
-   - Set up a DynamoDB table for storing tasks and projects.
-4. **Set Up AWS Lambda**:
+5. **Set Up AWS Lambda**:
    - Create initial Lambda functions for task management (e.g., create, update, delete).
-5. **Create an API Gateway**:
-   - Set up an API Gateway to expose endpoints for the Lambda functions.
 6. **Set Up Amazon Cognito (for user authentication)**:
    - Create a Cognito User Pool for managing user sign-ups and logins.
+7. **Create an API Gateway**:
+   - Set up an API Gateway to expose endpoints for the Lambda functions.
+8. **Create Amazon SNS Service**:
+   - Set up an Amazon SNS topic for sending notifications about task updates, deadlines, or comments.

 ## Step 1: Create an AWS Account
 If you don't have an AWS account, go to [AWS Signup](https://aws.amazon.com/signup/) and create a new account.